- Mental Health

 Have you ever known someone you swore had “no sense of reality” or totally misunderstood or misinterpreted something you said or did?
 Chances are they were engaged in a bit of “pathological thought”.
 Unchecked, these types of thought processes can be behind many mental and emotional disorders.

 One of the greatest thought processes involves ideal balance.
-Psychological thought involves knowing and understanding how your thoughts and emotions are affecting your perception a situation.
+Psychological thought involves knowing and understanding how your thoughts and emotions are affecting your perception of a situation.

 An example might be working on a project with a difficult co-worker.
 Instead of just feeling upset at the person and reacting to those emotions, a psychological thinker is going to look deeper into the situation.
 She might ask herself, how does this person's behavior affect me and why?
 What makes them behave this way?
 What can I do to better understand or connect with this person?
 How can I manage this, so that the project can still be completed?